Improving student outcomes

 Liz Carney O’Neill

 Michael is the son of its founder.
 His experience in business (30 years) coaching (18) and (12) in Development at Saint Mark’s High School has led him to his current position as Development Director at Junior Achievement of Delaware.
-In partnership with his family and board members, he is committed to building the JCF Foundation and carrying Jack's legacy forward.
+In partnership with his family and board members, he is committed to building the JCFF and carrying Jack's legacy forward.

 Margaret Carney McCaffery

 Tom enjoyed a varied career at Saint Mark’s High School (Wilmington, DE) as an educator, coach, admissions officer, and in fund development.
 He now serves as Director of Development for the Stanton and George (Wilmington) Campuses of Delaware Technical Community College.
-A long-time friend of the Carney family, Tom enthusiastically supports the mission and vision of HEF and its founder.
+A long-time friend of the Carney family, Tom enthusiastically supports the mission and vision of JCFF and its founder.